 Here a young Kaishin demonstrates improper sitting posture for meditating in a chair.
 As with sitting on the floor, the meditation posture in a chair must allow for an upright, relaxed spine.

 Here the stunning Hedy Lamar demonstrates very good chair sitting posture.
 Notice how her knees are below her hips.
 This is possible because she is sitting halfway off the front edge of the chair.
 Also her arms are resting comfortably.
 Resting your hands in your lap or on a pillow or blanket in your lap also works well.

 Proper sitting in a chair can be facilitated by using a wedge cushion.
 This allows the knees to drop below the hips so the spine can remain straight and relaxed.
 A lumbar pillow might also help.

-Any sitting posture that allows you to remain relaxed an alert is fine for meditation practice.
+Any sitting posture that allows you to remain relaxed and alert is fine for meditation practice.
 As a practical matter, this means sitting upright as described above.
 In theory, it is possible to meditate when lying down but the reality is that most people will fall asleep.
 And snore.
-This is why lying down is generally not allowed in meditation centers unless it is necessary for medical reasons, such as back injury.
+This is why lying down is generally not allowed in the meditation hall unless it is necessary for medical reasons, such as back injury.
 Although the general principles of sitting meditation posture are simple and straightforward, the subtleties take years to perfect.
 So be patient and diligent.